Aogle2/ComputerRMMBrandRecon/Readme.md

 Hello, this little project is a demostration on how to present data from a Database.
-Just a small idea on how presenting data can be done and should give an idea the diversity of Operating Systems, Vendors and Manufactures.
+Just a small idea on how presenting data can be done and should give an idea the diversity of Operating Systems, Vendors and Manufacturers.

 ## Getting Started On Windows Based Systems